plumvillage/newsletter/src/en/articles/mick-mc-evoy--happy-farmers-change-the-world.md

 {% image "article/mick-mcevoy/Happy-Farm-Early-Day-e.jpg", "noFloat", "Daniel Dermitzel" %}

-{% image "article/mick-mcevoy/TPDung-Planting-vegetable-crop.jpg", "noFloat" %}
+{% image "article/mick-mcevoy/TPDung-Planting-vegetable-crop.jpg", "noFloat", "Br Phap Dung" %}

-***To train people in applying the principles of mindfulness in a working environment***
+### To train people in applying the principles of mindfulness in a working environment

 Spiritual cultivation and mindfulness training are essential aspects of the Happy Farm.
 It is a training ground for applying the principles of mindfulness in a working environment.